murrayinglis/sdr-config/README.md

 ## DSP tuning - 2 stage tuning
 Master CLK is fixed for usrp2.
 Local oscillator (LO) is tuned by daughter board.
 Master CLK is multiplied to get to centre frequency.
 Since it is digital, it won't be exactly the centre freq probably.
 DSP tuning takes the TX signal and mixes it to get to desired centre freq.
 This introduces some phase distortion.
 Can be calculated for transmitting generic waveform - Dylan has functions for this. \
 Additonally TX and RX use same MCLK.
 Phase distortion that cannot be removed.

+##
+L - Late.
+Sent samples to USRP with timespec but time has already passed \
+U - Underrun \
+O - Overrun \